 Stage 6: Hallerangerhaus - Scharnitz

 Ascent: 82 vertical metres, duration: 5 hours, distance: 19.3 kilometres

-The sixth and final stage of the Karwendel Trek leads down through the Hinterautal Valley to Scharnitz.
+The sixth and final stage of the Karwendel High Trail leads down through the Hinterautal Valley to Scharnitz.
 Leaving from the Hallerangerhaus hikers follow trail 224 in a westerly direction (with the option of climbing the nearby Sunntigerspitze) to the Kohleralm and the Lafatscher Niederleger.
 Here the trail becomes a little steeper and heads down into the Hinterautal Valley.
-Hikers have the option of taking a short detour to visit the Kastenalm hut or continuing along the wide trail past the source of the mighty Isar, where three mountain streams converge to form the river which traverses the city of Munich.
+Hikers have the option of taking a short detour to visit the Kastenalm hut or continuing along the wide trail past the source of the mighty Isar, where three mountain streams converge to form the river which eventually traverses the city of Munich.
 This is followed by an easy uphill section to the Gleirschhöhe (1,069m) before the trail heads downhill once again, past the Gasthof Wiesenhof building to the Isarbrücke bridge and on to Scharnitz.
 There is also the option of hiring a bike from the Hallerangerhaus hut in order to ride rather than walk the relatively long section from the Kastenalm to Scharnitz.